ibm-cloud-docs/openshift/openshift_ts.md

 {: screen}

 {: tsCauses}
-When you create a Red Hat OpenShift on IBM Cloud version 4 cluster on VPC generation 2 compute infrastructure, a bucket is automatically created in a standard {{site.data.keyword.cos_full_notm}} instance that you select in your account.
+When you create a {{site.data.keyword.openshiftlong_notm}} version 4 cluster on VPC generation 2 compute infrastructure, a bucket is automatically created in a standard {{site.data.keyword.cos_full_notm}} instance that you select in your account.
 However, the bucket might not create for several reasons such as:
 * {{site.data.keyword.cos_full_notm}} is temporarily unavailable.
 * No standard {{site.data.keyword.cos_full_notm}} instance exists in your account.
 * The person who created your cluster did not have the **Administrator** platform role to {{site.data.keyword.cos_full_notm}} in IAM.